KabbAmine/zeavim.vim/README.md

 The docset name can be completed, for that see [completion](#completion).

-To revert that and get zeavim working like usually, a simple `Docset` without argument is enough.
+To set back the initial docset, a simple `Docset` without argument is enough.

 ![Specify manually a docset](.img/docsetCmd.gif)